lookit/lookit-docs/docs/source/tutorial-first-study.rst

 .. image:: _static/img/tutorial/preview_button.png
     :alt: Preview button

 This time, you should be right at the instructions, instead of starting with the video configuration frame!
-When you click "Preview" you should go right away to a page like this:
+If you back and click "Preview study" and then "Preview now" again, you should go right away to a page like this:

 .. image:: _static/img/tutorial/instructions_page.png
     :alt: Instructions frame

 That's because we moved the "instructions" frame to the start of our sequence.
 If you want to make changes to a particular frame, sticking it at the beginning of your sequence can make it easier to rapidly view your changes as you make them.

+.. admonition:: Speed up the process a bit

+   You may want to bookmark the URL you're at when you see that instructions page.
+That's the URL to preview this study with the child you selected.
+You can refresh this page to see your updated preview right away, without having to click through the study detail page and select a child.

 Making a change to an individual frame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~